On this page

 Since its inception in 2013, nearly 400,000 team members have been trained through this program which kept the company profitably growing.
 Brown, with help from his employees, changed the tides which led to a consistent increase in Arby’s revenues since 2016.

-The key lesson here for retail business owners here is to care about their most valuable asset — employees.
-It involves helping them understand your business goals, investing in them through dedicated training programs, taking time out of your day to recognize their individual goals, and actively listening to feedback.
+The key lesson for retail business owners is to care about their most valuable asset — employees.
+It involves helping them understand your business goals, investing in them through dedicated training programs, recognizing their goals, and actively listening to feedback.

-Gathering feedback from your employees can be challenging when you are short on time and human resources.
+Gathering employee feedback can be challenging when you are short on time and human resources.
 Paul Brown himself traveled to 50+ locations to talk with his employees!
 Although such interactions are valuable, not every retailer can do that.

-A better alternative here is to create detailed questionnaires using a form builder and send them over to your employees via email or text message.
-This will take minutes for you to set up and will get feedback from all your employees in one place.
+A better alternative here is to create detailed questionnaires using a form builder and send them to your employees via email or text.
+This will take minutes for you to set up, and will get feedback from all your employees in one place.

-With the relevant data at hand, you can take the right steps to make your employees feel valued and promote a healthy work-life balance in the short and long run.
+With the relevant data, you can take the proper steps to make your employees feel valued and promote a healthy work-life balance in the short and long run.

 2. Nordstrom: Mythical employee handbook